rodages/Project-2-Whats-My-Footprint/README.md

 #### <a name='chart'>Chart</a>
-![Farm Item](./screenshots/farmItem.PNG "Farm Item") We have decided to visualize `Farm` Items as a bar component as it has more detailed breakdown of different stages of production.
+![Farm Item](./screenshots/farmItem.PNG "Farm Item") We have decided to visualise `Farm` Items as a bar component as it has a more detailed breakdown of different stages of production.
 Also, every country has at least one Farm item listed.

 #### <a name='pie'>Pie</a>